reysidney/angularjs-setup/README.md

-# angularjs-setup
+# mean-setup
-This is to help me setup a web project in AngularJs
+This is to help me setup a web project in Mean Fullstack Framework